-Yeah I know it’s a long title.
-Nevertheless, this some deep stuff.
-When people become Muslim, they’re not thinking; I’m becoming a Tijaani, I’m becoming a Shaafi’ee, I’m becoming a Jihadi, or I’m becoming a Salafi.
+Yeah, I know it’s a long title.
+Nevertheless, this is a really complex and deeply problematic topic.
+When people become Muslim, they’re not thinking; I’m becoming a Tijaani, I’m becoming a Shaafi’ee, I’m becoming a Jihadi, a Tablighi or a Salafi.
 They’re thinking; ‘I’m becoming a Muslim’.
-It’s only after they take their shahaadah that people indoctrinate them into this or that sect or group, at a time when they are most vulnerable.
+It’s only after they take their shahaadah that people indoctrinate them into this or that sect or group, at a time when no less when they are most vulnerable.
 I’m not knocking your group here but darn, can’t we just let people get used to being a Muslim first before we sectarianize them?
-That’s some cold you know what….. to do to a person.
+If you think about it, that’s a really cruel trick to play on someone; have them enter Islam thinking unity, and then induct them into sectarianism.
 This article could have been titled ‘American Muslims and the Oftentimes Perplexing Sectarian Identity Politics’ but that’s heck of a long and confusing title so I settled for a shorter and slightly less confusing title.

-Still, this is really a complex topic because for many people, entering Islam is awesome, but what comes next can be a let down after they’re ushered through the labyrinth of supplemental isms which have become attached Islam.
+Still, this is really a complex topic because for many people, entering Islam is awesome; it’s one of the greatest things that ever happened to them in their lives, but what comes next can be a let down.
+Especially after they’re ushered through the labyrinth of supplemental isms which have become attached Islam.
 Hey don’t misunderstand me; I get it that one man’s ism is another man’s source of enlightenment.
 However, considering that according to a Pew Research study published earlier this year, the American Muslim convert community is at a zero growth rate, meaning that for every ten people who converts to Islam, ten other people end up leaving Islam, I wonder whether all these isms confronting the new Muslim might have something to do with it.
 Hey, we are human beings and we need to have groups for a whole bunch of reasons, we just don’t need a whole bunch of groups thinking that they have the monopoly on the truth.
 The haqq, if you will.

 First of all, if you choose just to be a regular Muslim, you might not get much love in the first place because just about every sect, sub-sect, tariqa, group, or movement is looking to increase membership.
 If you end up as part of a sect or a particular group, you have to become indoctrinated not only in basic Islam from the Quran and the Sunna, but now you have to become indoctrinated and taught again, the tenants, beliefs and practices that are particular to your sect or group.
 This is not to say that every group is inherently bad, evil or wrong.
 I already mentioned that as human beings we need groups, Not every group is wrong and the Muslim ummah agrees to the legitimacy of the four orthodox schools of islamic legal doctrine as well as the Ja’fari and the Zaidi schools from amongst the Shiite, and there are all kinds of groups who follow the Quran and the Sunna.
 So let’s just say that right now, I’m not referring to any particular group; I’m just talking about sects and sectarianism.
 Just a little chat.
 Additionally, it is well known at least in what I believe that as Muslims, we are to follow the methodology of knowledge as set forth by the scholars of the first three generations of Muslim or the Salaf as-Saalih.